Masticatory muscle myositis: Differential diagnoses

-MMM is caused by the presence of 2M fibers in the muscles of the jaw.
-2M fibers are not found elsewhere in the body.
-The immune system recognizes these proteins as foreign to the body and attacks them, resulting in inflammation.
-Diagnosis of MMM is through either biopsy of the temporalis or masseter muscles or the 2M antibody assay, in which blood serum of the possible MMM-dog is reacted with temporalis tissue of a normal dog, or both.
-False negatives by the 2M antibody assay may be obtained if MMM is end-stage with destruction of type 2M fibers and marked fibrosis.
+Treatment

 Treatment is usually with corticosteroids such as prednisone, often with decreasing doses for up to 4–6 months, and in the case of trismus, manual opening of the mouth under anesthesia.
 Feeding very soft or liquid food during this time is usually necessary.
 The ultimate degree of recovery of jaw function and muscle mass will depend upon the extent of damage to the muscle tissue.
 Recurrence of MMM may occur.
-Misdiagnosis of MMM as a retroorbital abscess based on physical examination and finding of trismus leads to inappropriate treatment with antibiotics, which will not impede the progress of MMM.